foya-375/pa/README.md

 __python3 interpreter is required before you install this program.__

 1. Clone this repo to anywhere you like.
-2. Use `pip install -r requirements.txt` to install additional requirements.
+2. Use `pip install -r requirements.txt` to install additional requirements. __Note that the packages must be installed system-wide.__
 3. Configure the program inside ~/.pa_conf.yaml, here is an example of it:
 ``` yaml
 ns_init: